Frequently Asked Questions

 Generally it is common sense but you will be advised to keep it dry for 24 hours and not get it really wet over the following 72 hours.
 You should also not pick, exfoliate or scrub the lesion no matter how itchy it may become.
 Let the lesion or scab fall off on its own accord.
 Do not add creams to the area.
 Keep the area out of direct sunlight.

 The treatment has very minimal discomfort.
-The CryoPen is precise and accurate as it sprays onto the lesion.
-It does not touch the outer skin.
+Both treatment methods are acutely accurate.
+No skin surface is touched.
 There is no redness or sensitivity on or around the area of treatment, following the procedure.

 Xanthelasma is a condition characterised and shown by yellowish cholesterol deposits which has formed on the eyelids.
 These cholesterol deposts are raised and soft.
 They are commonly seen in symmetrical patches.